{{ alt }}

 The membership is an annual membership running from 1 July – 30 June each year.

-During this 12-month period, a participant can register and play in as many competitions as they choose.
+During these 12 months, a participant can register and play in as many competitions as they choose.

 Please keep in mind that you will still need to pay local competition fees for each of these competitions.

-If I have paid my membership and stop playing, will I get a refund?
+If I have paid my membership fee and stop playing, will I get a refund?

 How will I know when I need to pay the fee again?

 Your membership expires on 30 June each year.
-When you register into your first competition after 1 July your membership will be due again.
+When you register for your first competition after 1 July, your membership will be due again.

 It will appear automatically on your MySideline profile.